The depths of the Southern Ocean are an incredible haven, home to some of the most curious and fascinating creatures on our planet.

 Animals that live in the Southern Ocean include:

 Perhaps one of the best-known creatures to call the Southern Ocean home is the Adelie Penguin.

-These penguins can be found all around Antarctica, but they prefer to stay close to land.
+These penguins can be found all around Antarctica (Also check out Animals That Live In Antarctica), but they prefer to stay close to land.
 They spend their time diving for food, resting, and breeding.

 The Albatross family includes many different species, and one of the more common types found in the Southern Ocean is the Wandering Albatross.

 This is a large bird, growing up to 3 feet long, with black feathers and white underneath, and the primary diet of these creatures consists mainly of fish, squid, and krill.

 The Killer whale is another creature that lives in the waters of the Southern Ocean, and this is a formidable foe with no animal predators, essentially securing the killer whale as the king of the oceans in this region.

 These creatures have teeth that can grow up to 4 inches in length, can dive and swim from birth, and consume up to 300 pounds of food each day – a truly impressive appetite!